mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

   </div>
 </template>
 ```
-Compared to before, the header, footer, and style application have been removed, making it cleaner.
-Let's also modify the entry point of the Nuxt app.
-The content of `app.vue` at the root of the project is set to display the initial Welcome page, so let's modify it.
+Compared to earlier, the header, footer, and style application have been removed, making it cleaner.
+Let's also adjust the entry point of the Nuxt app.
+The content of `app.vue` at the root of the project is set to display the initial welcome page, so let's modify it.

 ```html
 <template>